Why did the Titanic sink?

 So, when the Titanic finally did spot the iceberg, it was too late to avoid a collision.

-What doomed the ship was the fact that it struck the iceberg on its starboard side, causing a series of long punctures in the hull that allowed water to flood into the ship.
+What doomed the ship was the fact that it struck the iceberg on its starboard side, causing a series of breaches or tears along the starboard side of the hull that allowed water to flood into the ship.

-In addition, there were also issues with the design and construction of the Titanic itself.
+In addition, there were issues with the design and construction of the Titanic itself.

-The ship's watertight compartments were not designed to withstand the massive flooding that occurred after the collision with the iceberg, and the materials used in the construction of the ship were not as sturdy as they could have been.
+The ship's watertight compartments were not designed to withstand the massive flooding that occurred after the collision with the iceberg.

 Taken together, these factors all played a role in the sinking of the Titanic.